tausen/emacs-setup/README.md

 - M-x package-list-packages and install pkg-info
 - M-x package-list-packages and install fringe-helper (for git-gutter)
 - cd into lib/magit and do make lisp
-- For better performance, do C-u 0 C-c M-x byte-recompile-directory RET ~/.emacs.d/ RET (you might have to delete lib/auctex/preview/prv-xemacs.el if this gives you issues)
+- For better performance, do C-u 0 C-c M-x byte-recompile-directory RET ~/.emacs.d/ RET (if this config has not been loaded, omit C-c)
+  - You might have to delete lib/auctex/preview/prv-xemacs.el if this gives you issues

 ##### TAGS
 - Install exuberant-ctags for generating TAGS files (e.g. sudo apt-get install exuberant-ctags)